February Nature Notes

 February Frolicking

-Wow!
-Have you been noticing all of the amazing eagles around Lake Red Rock?
-It has been quite a site, pleasantly rewarding, and possibly creating a little wonderment.
 It may seem too early for all of these “nature happenings” but, yet it really isn’t.
 Some of the opportunities that nature gives way to points us in the direction that spring is soon to come.
-With the amount of eagles being observed, it appears that we have a huge population living in Marion County.
+With the number of eagles being observed, it appears that we have a huge population living in Marion County.
 Migration brings numerous eagles to all of Iowa reservoirs and river corridors in late October and November.
 Late January, February, and early March is the beginning of their northern return, depending how far south they travelled.
 They may spend some time here to feed and conserve energy, but these early migrators are heading back north to get to their nesting territories.
 Eagles are often seen sitting on the ice near cracks/crevices in the ice, and openings to feast upon the fish that have been winter killed.
-This month, our resident eagles will be attempting to lay eggs in the humble abode that they have been working on preparing a safe, soft, and spacious place for their young to grow.
-The Iowa DNR collects data on many of our resident wildlife and bird species.

 *The data noted from the IDNR for Marion County Eagles are: 34 total nests, 23 of those nests are with a status of active, 6 inactive, 5 with unknown status.
 Of course, these are nests that have been reported or that they are aware of.

 Morning songs from winter’s backyard birds may begin vocalizing their spring courtship songs, especially the cardinals, blue-jays, and chickadees.
+If you have been out and about near the woodland edges and trails, you may have already heard the vocals of the American robins.
+There are many who stay all winter long.

 The coyote, red fox, gray fox, beaver, muskrat, and raccoon mating season begins in February.
 The Virginia opossum may have their first litter in late February.
 Remember, the opossum is our only marsupial (pouched mammal).
-Now is a great time to see many different tracks while these animals are more active.
+Now is a great time to see many different tracks while these animals become more active.

 Happy Earth Walking…